mjburge53/TechCorner/3D/3D_Buyers_Guide.md

 ## When buying your first 3D printer, there are several key factors to consider.

+### Budget

-Budget: 3D printers range in price from a few hundred to several thousand dollars.
+1. 3D printers range in price from a few hundred to several thousand dollars.
 Determine how much you're willing to spend.

 ### Print Technology